samdjstevens/vagrant-reverse-proxy/README.md

 ## Usage

-First, install nginx and create a configuration as usual.
+First, install NGINX and create a configuration as usual.
 Then, in the `server` configuration block for the host you want to use for proxying, simply put `include "vagrant-proxy-config";` in the file.